nitindhamija/Data_Structure_Algo/problem_with_pattern_and_solution.md

 ### tabulation with space optmization

 - here we can not reduce to futher 1 row since both curr and prev row are needed
-- in knapsack prob we only needed values from prev row so it was feasible but here values from both row are needed so for problems with multiple use space optimization to only 2 row is possible
+- we can reduce the space used to 1 row only since we only need curr col value from prev and values left of curr row so we can't change dir here since we prev values from curr row but we can overwrite the prev[col] with max of take & nottake

 ```
 class Solution {